TheAlgorithms/Java/README.md

 ### All algorithms implemented in java
 All Algorithms implemented in Java (for education) hese are for demonstration purposes only.
 There are many implementations of sorts in the Java standard library that are much better for performance reasons.

+ ## GraspAlgorithm
+                   has two phases:
+                                   1) semi-advantageous phase
+                                   2) improvement phase
+ Also this Algorithm can help us in a variety of problems such as travel salesman problem .

 ## Sort Algorithms